wbrowar/new-craft3/README.md

 By default and when possible, command line output is suppressed, however, you can see all command output and confirmation logs by adding the `--verbose` option.
 This could be useful for debugging.

 ## Options
-Arguments that are avaiable when running `new-craft3`:
+Arguments that are available when running `new-craft3`:

 | Argument | Default | Description |
 | --- | --- | --- |